Register and call remote AI models in AlloyDB

 1. Set the google_ml_integration.enable_model_support database flag to on for an instance.
 For more information about setting database flags, see Configure an instance's database flags.

-2. Connect to your database using psql.
+2. Connect to your database using psql or AlloyDB for PostgreSQL Studio.

-3. Optional.
-If the google_ml_integration extension is already installed, alter it to update the version to 1.3:
+3. Optional: If the google_ml_integration extension is already installed, alter it to update the version to 1.3:

 ALTER EXTENSION google_ml_integration UPDATE TO '1.3'